 You should also understand that if this is your second or subsequent offense, you can expect to face even harsher criminal penalties.

 There are various drugs that are federally scheduled, known as controlled dangerous substances.
-These drugs range from heroin, cocaine, and methamphetamines, to LSD, marijuana, and even certain prescription medications.
+These drugs range from heroin, cocaine, and methamphetamine, to LSD, marijuana, and even certain prescription medications.
 If you are caught in possession of any of these scheduled drugs without a prescription, you will face very serious criminal penalties.

 Anyone facing drug charges in Tennessee must proceed with the assistance of an experienced and skilled Memphis drug crime lawyer who understands the ins and outs of how these cases are formed and prosecuted.
 Contact Ballin, Ballin & Fishman, PC to schedule your free initial consultation with our firm.